• Skip to primary navigation

 Chop the mint.
 Remove mint leaves.
 Chop mint finely just like the parsley.

 Chop the tomatoes.
-Slice the tomatoes in thin circles.
-Then slice the tomatoes like you would make a "tic tac toe board.
+Slice the tomatoes into thin circles.
+Then slice the tomatoes like you would make a tic tac toe board.
 You want the tomatoes as fine as the chopped parsley.

 dicing onions

 Chop the onions.
-If you are using spring onion, slice the spring onion into thin pieces.
-If you are using white onion, slice the onion just like you slice the tomatoes.
+If you use spring onion, chop the spring onions into thin pieces.
+If you use white onion, slice the onion just like you slice the tomatoes.

 chopping green onions